 The Voyager Hyper is Vittoria's lightest and fastest touring bike tire.
 Vittoria specifies the Voyager Hyper as an ultra-light touring bike tire that inherits most of the technology that's also used on their fastest road bike tires.
 With a specified weight of just 395 grams for the 37-622 version, this is indeed one of the lightest touring bike tires on the market.
 The 37-622 version is used for this test, 32-622 and 40-622 sizes are available as well.

-After testing the Vittoria Randonneur (read review) some time ago, I'm really looking forward to testing another Vittoria touring bike tire to see if Vittoria can challenge Schwalbe for the lowest rolling resistance touring bike tire.
-The Voyager Hyper seems very similar to the Schwalbe Marathon Supreme (read review) that I've tested recently as well so that will be the main tire to compare this tire with for now.
+After testing the Vittoria Randonneur (read review) some time ago, I'm looking forward to testing another Vittoria touring bike tire to see if Vittoria can challenge Schwalbe for the lowest rolling resistance touring bike tire.
+The Voyager Hyper seems very similar to the Schwalbe Marathon Supreme (read review) that I've tested recently as well, the Supreme will be the main tire to compare this tire with for now.

 |Supplied By||Bought in store|

 |Size and Weight Measurements (Bike Wheel: 622-17C, Pressure: 60 psi / 4 bar)|